The Spiral Road

-The Spiral Road is a 1962 American adventure-drama film directed by Robert Mulligan and starring Rock Hudson, Burl Ives, Gena Rowlands, and Geoffrey Keen.
+The Spiral Road is a 1962 American adventure-drama film directed by Robert Mulligan and starring Rock Hudson, Burl Ives, Gena Rowlands, and Geoffrey Keen, based on the novel of the same name by Jan de Hartog.
 The film was released by Universal-International in the United States in 1962, the same year that Mulligan's other movie To Kill a Mockingbird became a critical and commercial success.

 The movie was filmed in Suriname and was shot in Eastmancolor.

 Plot

 Dr. Anton Drager travels to Java to study the effects of leprosy under an expert on the subject, Dr. Brits Jansen.
 The two physicians have many of the same views scientifically, but are philosophically a mismatch because of Drager's atheism and Jansen's Christianity.

 After being married to his sweetheart Els, Drager must trek into the jungle to track down Frolick, a drunken river master who is lost.
 Frolick has been driven mad by a shaman called Burubi.
 Drager eventually comes across Frolick, but ends up killing him in self-defense.

 After rescuing another doctor, in the same region, Drager becomes lost in the wild.
 He nearly dies and has lapsed into a coma by the time he is rescued.
 Drager's ordeal comes to change his perceptions, turning him into a Christian.